Involving Families and Advocates in Person-Centred Care: Co-Production That Builds Trust

 • Better assurance: triangulation (person’s voice + family insight + staff observation) reads as real in inspection and governance.

-• Rights upheld: advocates ensure capacity/best-interest processes are followed and the least restrictive option is sought.
+• Rights upheld: advocates help ensure capacity/best-interest processes are followed and the least restrictive option is pursued.

 🧭 Principles for Meaningful Involvement